 The Final examination is a national test of knowledge and judgement, as laid out in stage 1 and 2 of the training curriculum agreed with the General Medical Council.
-Anaesthetists in training may not progress beyond the middle of specialist training year 5 without possession of this qualification (or equivalent).
+Anaesthetists in training may not progress beyond the end of stage 2 without possession of this qualification (or equivalent).